 Heat Pump Hot Water Heaters and Clothes Dryers are a very viable option when replacing an old gas appliance.
 They work in a similar fashion to ASHPs, pulling heat out of the ambient air to warm the water or air.
 There are a number of manufacturers making heat pump water heaters now, including some with lifetime warranties.

-What is an Energy Audit, and do I Need One?
+What is a Home Energy Assessment, and do I Need One?

 More Information